-Consent 0820-2 to take water from the Waitara River requires abstraction rates of less than 1,400 m/hour.
+Consent 0820-2 to take water from the Waitara River requires abstraction rates of less than 1,400 m3/hr.
 All records provided by Methanex for the Motunui abstraction, show rates below the allowable maximum level.
+Methanex advised the Council during the 2017-2018 monitoring period of maintenance work undertaken on the pipeline to ensure its integrity.
+This included the replacement of air bleed valves.

 Consent 0820-2 specifies that no water may be taken when the flow of the Waitara River at the Bertrand Road gauging station falls below 4,600 l/s.
-The Waitara River flow did not fall below this level during the 2016-2017 monitoring period.
+The Waitara River flow did not fall below this level during the 2017-2018 monitoring period.
 Appendix II shows the hydrographs for the Waitara River at Bertrand Road for the monitoring period.